containers/podman/docs/source/markdown/podman-create.1.md

 Podman runs as a non-root user on most systems.
 This feature requires that a new enough version of shadow-utils be installed.
 The shadow-utils package must include the newuidmap and newgidmap executables.

-Note: RHEL7 and Centos 7 will not have this feature until RHEL7.7 is released.

 In order for users to run rootless, there must be an entry for their username in /etc/subuid and /etc/subgid which lists the UIDs for their user namespace.

 Rootless Podman works better if the fuse-overlayfs and slirp4netns packages are installed.